oasci/pitt-biosc1540-2024f/content/assessments/project/genome/index.md

 You will use a series of bioinformatics tools to process and analyze your assigned sequencing data.
 Follow these steps carefully, documenting your process and results at each stage.

+A video walkthrough of the Galaxy portions of the project can be found [here](https://vimeo.com/1050103334).

 ### Setting Up Your Galaxy Project

 Before beginning the analysis, you need to set up an account on Galaxy and create a project for this assignment.